 5. Ask them questions then put into action what they are sharing.

-When I started to do that it was like adding miracle grow!
-That is the power of submission under authority and trust that God is good and knows what I need to grow!
+When I started to do these things, it was like adding miracle grow!
+That is the power of submission under authority, trust that God is good, and He knows what I need to grow!

 Hebrews 13:17 Obey your leaders and submit to them, for they are keeping watch over your souls, as those who will have to give an account.
 Let them do this with joy and not with groaning, for that would be of no advantage to you.